octimot/StoryToolkitAI/INSTALLATION.md

 ### Quick Info before we start

-Our installations are on MacOS 12.6 running on M1 and Windows 10 machines, but the scripts should run fine on other CPUs and GPUs.
-For both production and development we're currently using Python 3.9.13.
+Our installations are on MacOS 12.6 running on M1 and Windows 10 machines in our editing room, but the scripts should run fine on other CPUs and GPUs.
+For both production and development we're currently using Python 3.10.11.

-_Note: Whisper worked fine on Python 3.10.2, but we ran into problems when trying to install some packages which we're planning to use for future developments._
+_Note: The tool worked fine on Python 3.9, but some packages are now optimized for Python 3.10._

 **The API integration only works on Resolve Studio 18 (not on the free version).**